psychemedia/sin-eater-resources/src/_second_controversy_pt_iv.md

 Owen now offers this account as a contemporary, written account of the tradition:

 > Moggridge, it may be remembered, in his letter to Canon Silvan Evans (January 1, 1876), said that the only written account of the custom mentioned by him at Ludlow was Aubrey's.
-If, therefore, somebody who had read the above account in Miss Beale's book had told him of the "tall lank man" who poured forth "a flood of words," received "five shillings," drank a glass of *abeilon*, and then departed—all this "ritual" being quite distinct from the church service ; or if, which is still more probable, he had heard the tale, with inevitable variations, at third or fourth hand, he may be excused for having seen in it a confirmation of Aubrey's fable of the Sin-eater.
+If, therefore, somebody who had read the above account in Miss Beale's book had told him of the "tall lank man" who poured forth "a flood of words," received "five shillings," drank a glass of *abeilon*, and then departed—all this "ritual" being quite distinct from the church service; or if, which is still more probable, he had heard the tale, with inevitable variations, at third or fourth hand, he may be excused for having seen in it a confirmation of Aubrey's fable of the Sin-eater.

 At this point, it is worth probably worth asking ourselves whether Miss Beale might have come across Aubrey's collections.

 Owen then seeks to explore the etymology of the work *abeilon* provided by Miss Beale:

 > The term *abeilon*, which is italicised in the republished sketch but not in the original one, is unknown to me.
 It is not to be found, nor anything like it, either in Owen Pughe's Dictionary or in Silvan Evans's.
-If the initial, however, is the definite article "y," then we have (I now quote from Lewis's Welsh Dictionary, 1805), *meiliaid*, "a dishful," "a bowlful" ; *meiliedyn*, "as bowl" ; *meilio*, "to put in a bowl," "to dish"; *meilon*, "powder," "dust," "flour"; *meiloni*, "to reduce to powder," "to become dust"; *mail*, "a hollow vessel of wood; a vessel to hold milk; a bowl or basin."
+If the initial, however, is the definite article "y," then we have (I now quote from Lewis's Welsh Dictionary, 1805), *meiliaid*, "a dishful," "a bowlful"; *meiliedyn*, "as bowl"; *meilio*, "to put in a bowl," "to dish"; *meilon*, "powder," "dust," "flour"; *meiloni*, "to reduce to powder," "to become dust"; *mail*, "a hollow vessel of wood; a vessel to hold milk; a bowl or basin."

 We are also provided an insight into his character from the following revelation: